michaeldigiacomi/OpenCore-Lenovo-X270/README.md

+# No Longer maintaining the code as I don't have the laptop anymore.
+Try: https://github.com/nicktimur/Lenovo-X270-Hackintosh-OpenCore-Ventura

 # Lenovo-X270-Hackintosh-Monterey-OpenCore-0.9.2
 This repo contains the files and scripts to install macOS on the Lenovo X270 20K5 You need to patch your systems own DSDT